raspberrypilearning/party-game/en/step_3.md

 **Tip:** 💡 Remember to test your project each time you add something.
 It is easier to find and fix bugs before you make more changes.

 You have built up some really useful skills.

-Here is a reminder to help you make your party game:
+Here is a reminder of some skills you could use to help you make your party game:

+### How will your party game start?

 --- task ---

-### How will your party game start?

-#### You could start your game by showing something on the LEDs
+You could start your game by showing something on the LEDs.

 [[[microbit-text]]]